This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 The subway system can be tricky to manage with a stroller because there are usually lots of stairs to navigate.
 If you’re going to be using the subway a lot, a baby carrier is a convenient way to transport your baby.

-Alternatively, you can also use a taxi or Uber.
+Alternatively, you can also use a taxi or Uber to get around the city.

 Uber conveniently allows you to use an app to hail a ride and pay with your phone.
 And unlike a taxi, you can know the rate for your route before booking the trip.